qmkakaxi/DIG_FL/README.md

 Please refer to [clusterBeta](https://github.com/qmkakaxi/DIG_FL/tree/master/clusterBeta).

-If you want the MOTOR and REAL data set, please contact us.
+### If you want the MOTOR and REAL dataset, please contact us.